TheFox/docs/routeros/spanning_multiple_vlans_over_a_bridge_interface.md

 Again, drop everything.
 This time in the **forward chain**.

 **Note:** If you would not add the following rule you would have to manually drop everything which comes from the Guest VLAN.
-The other rules are useless without a bottom rule dropping everything.
+The other rules are useless without a bottom rule dropping everything else.

 ```
 /ip firewall filter add action=drop chain=forward comment="End Of Forward (Drop Everything Else)"